Airdate: December 6th, 1998

 Not helping is that, yes, everybody fawns over the idiot over the 22 minutes for being “brave” and “courageous”.
 Yes, the kidney transplant has risks, but Homer blew out his dad’s kidneys in the first place.
 Even his cowardice is treated more with a sense of mild-to-moderate disappointment from his family rather than the utter disgust that it should’ve been treated with.
 And everybody is so forgiving at the end of the episode…

 What else can I say?
-I came in with rather low expectations, and was blown away with how inept this episode was.
+I came in with rather low expectations and was blown away by how inept this episode was.
 We still have almost 3 seasons to go, people.

 - Look, I know that Abe has been something of the butt of many jokes regarding how the family treated him – stuffing him in a retirement home and all that.
 Thing is, here, it just seems to cross a line of discomfort, where the entire family hates him despite not being as annoying.
 (And even if I did factor earlier episodes in, no, that is not a justification for letting him die of kidney failure.)